© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Section of White Way 900yds (820m) long in Long Plantation is a scheduled monument protected by Historic England under reference 1003435.
 View the official record →

-Section of White Way 900yds (820m) long in Long Plantation is a stretch of an ancient trackway located in Gloucestershire.
+Section of White Way 900yds (820m) long in Long Plantation is a Roman road preserved as an ancient monument in Gloucestershire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003435.

 Section of White Way 900yds (820m) long in Long Plantation is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003435.